Tinatuo/library-management/README.md

   | `MEMBER`    | Access limited to their own loans/reservations/fines |
 - Ownership checks (e.g. "is this loan mine?") are handled by dedicated security beans — `LoanSecurity`, `ReservationSecurity`, and `CurrentUserService` — referenced directly inside `@PreAuthorize` expressions.
 - An `AdminSeeder` creates a default admin account on startup so the API is usable immediately.

 ---

+## ⚡ Caching Strategy

+Redis is used to cache frequently-read book data at the **DTO layer** of `BookServiceImpl`, via `@Cacheable` and `@CacheEvict`.

+> **Only DTOs are cached — never JPA-managed entities.** Caching an entity that's shared and mutated across modules risks serving stale state once another module updates it outside of Hibernate's session.
+For this reason, `getBookEntityById` (used internally by other modules) is deliberately excluded from caching, while the public-facing DTO-returning methods are cached safely.

+---